p0s/mentor-machines/README.md

 PS.
 Thank you Vitalik, Shafi and Haichen for being our AI tutors.
 And apologies that we proceeded without asking your consent ❤️ Let us know if you’d like to be removed.

+### Game play

+Introducing Mentor Machines: “Personalized, unlimited learning opportunities”

+1) Pick your favorite AI Mentor
+2) Choose the topic you’d like to learn
+3) Learning materials generated with AI
+4) Test your knowledge with quiz

 ### Getting started

 To get started, you need to install the following: